 Include the location of your photo or video when it helps tell the story of the image.
 This will make it so your image comes up when people search by location, it’s a great way to be discovered especially now that people will be able to follow hashtags.

 Time flies…!
 Chef Ripert at the pass with his two long time chefs and pillars of the kitchen; Chris Muller and Eric Gestel who’ve been working together side by side at LB for over 20 years!! @ericripert . . #ontheline #kitchen #chefs #family #newyork #team #teamwork #commitment #restaurant #51ststreet

 Sometimes the background in your photograph is more interesting than the person or image in the foreground.
-Scott Dylan suggests that as you take photos always be aware of what’s going on in the background.
 You don’t want someone to sneak in the background for a photobomb that can ruin your shot.
-Or maybe you do want things like that happen.
+Or maybe you do want things like that to happen.
 As long as it’s interesting it can get you and your brand attention.